Access Centers: The Need and The Challenges

 - Data and analytics

-As the healthcare industry moves towards a value-based reimbursement model, it becomes increasingly important for healthcare organizations to effectively manage costs and improve their margins.
+As the healthcare industry moves towards a value based care reimbursement model, it becomes increasingly important for healthcare organizations to effectively manage costs and improve their margins.

 According to Beckers Healthcare,